NPCA Expert Travel Insights

 An Insider's Guide to Gettysburg & Beyond

 Plan your future trip today.
-NPCA advises people to follow the guidance of public health experts before visiting the national parks.
+NPCA advises people to follow the guidance of public health experts and check for park closures at nps.gov before visiting the national parks.

 Whether you’re interested in the Civil War or just looking for a scenic drive through vibrant downtowns and bucolic countryside, Gettysburg and its surroundings will immerse you in American history.

 Nearly a million visitors a year come to Gettysburg National Military Park, where battlefields and memorials cover some 6,000 acres of rolling land just five miles north of the Mason-Dixon line.
 The site of one of the most consequential battles and most influential speeches in American history, Gettysburg shaped the country as we see it today.

 Gettysburg National Military Park was established in 1895 to commemorate an 1863 battle that turned the tides of the Civil War.
 Situated in rural southern Pennsylvania, this landscape was once a hub for settlers, travelers and traders before bearing witness to the war’s deadliest clash.
 Today, the park all but surrounds the town of Gettysburg and features 1,300 monuments, 400 cannons and nearly 150 historic buildings.
 The park also provides diverse habitats that support a range of plants and animals, including the highest density of red-headed woodpeckers of any monitored site in Pennsylvania.